Low Calorie Cake with Almonds and Blueberries! Made with sweetener and potato, this slimming fat free cake is under 200 calories per slice.

 - Add the almond flour, flour, baking powder, vanilla and salt and beat until incorporated.

 - Fold in half the blueberries and pour the batter into the prepared tin.

 - Dot the remaining blueberries over the top, pushing them gently halfway into the batter.
 Sprinkle with the flaked almonds.

 - Bake for 30 minutes.
 Lift the cake out of the tin and transfer to a cooling rack.

 - Warm the jam and water in the microwave for 30 seconds and stir together.
 Carefully brush over the cake to glaze.

-- Cut into squares and serve.
+- Slice and enjoy!
 Keep any leftovers in an airtight container and consume within a day.